Y3CL Phoenix Class 2020 - 2021

-Reading for pleasure bookmarks will also be checked.
+Reading for pleasure bookmarks will be checked every Friday.
 You child can complete 3 activities a week.
-Once all the tasks are done, the next bookmark and a certifcate will be awarded.
-You can find the reading bookmarks on the 'What We Are Learning' page on the website.
+Once all the tasks are done, the next bookmark and a certificate will be awarded.
+You can find the reading bookmarks on the Bookmarks 2020 tab.

 Below are the websites that the children need to access to complete homework each week.
 Just hoover over the logo and click the image and it will take you to the website.

-At the bottom of the web page, you can access the timestables award to help your child achieve the award.
+At the bottom of the web page, you can access the timetables award to help your child achieve the award.

-Do you know your times tables in any order?
+Do you know your timetables in any order?
 Can you do them in 3 minutes?

 If the answer to these questions is YES…then try for the certificates below:

 - Bronze Certificate – 2, 5 and 10 times tables